rocket3989/blog_posts/555_timer.md

 ![equation](/images/555_timer7.svg)

-This is first order differential equation, with the inital value of `Q = 0 at t=0`. solving this, the general solution is
+This is first order differential equation, with the inital value of `Q = 0 at t = 0`. solving this, the general solution is

 ![equation](/images/555_timer8.svg)